Talking With Your Partner About Condoms if You Are an HIV-Positive or Negative Woman

 - Taking Care of Yourself

 Using male or female condoms is an important part of having safer sex.
-Using them correctly and consistently -- every time you have sex -- can reduce the spread of HIV and other sexually transmitted diseases (STDs), and prevent unwanted pregnancies.
+Using them correctly and consistently -- every time you have sex -- can reduce the spread of HIV and other sexually transmitted diseases or infections (STDs or STIs), and prevent unwanted pregnancies.
 Choosing to use a condom shows that you care about the health of yourself and your sexual partner(s).

 However, condoms are not only for the prevention of new HIV infections.
-For people living with HIV (HIV+), using condoms is important because it can prevent infection with other STDs that can weaken the immune system.
-If both people are HIV+, safer sex can also reduce the chances of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.
+For people living with HIV, using condoms is important because it can prevent infection with other STDs, which can be more challenging to treat when living with HIV.
+If both people are living with HIV, safer sex can also reduce the chances of getting infected with another strain of HIV that is resistant to the HIV drugs you are taking.

-Whether you are in love with your sexual partner or never intend to see that person again, using a condom is an important part of taking care of yourself and your health.
+Whether you are in love with your sexual partner or have a casual partner, using a condom is an important part of taking care of yourself and your health.
 Since you cannot tell if someone has an STD by his or her physical appearance, and since it is possible for someone to have an STD without even knowing it, it is important to protect yourself every time.

 There are two main types of condoms: male condoms and female condoms.
-Most male condoms are made of latex; some are made of polyurethane (a type of plastic) or lambskin.
-Lambskin condoms can prevent pregnancy; however, they do NOT prevent the spread of HIV or other viral STDs like herpes, hepatitis B, and hepatitis C. Only latex and plastic condoms prevent the spread of HIV and viral STDs.
+Most male condoms are made of latex; some are made of polyurethane (a type of plastic), polyisoprene (a manmade equivalent of natural rubber), or lambskin.
+Lambskin condoms can prevent pregnancy; however, they do NOT prevent the spread of HIV or other viral STDs like herpes, hepatitis B, and hepatitis C. Only latex, plastic, and polyisoprene condoms prevent the spread of HIV and viral STDs.

 Female condoms are made of polyurethane or nitrile (synthetic rubber) and can be put inside the vagina before you have sex.
 The female condom looks like a pouch, with a flexible ring at each end.
 The ring at the closed end goes inside the vagina and covers the cervix (opening to the womb).
 The other ring sits outside the vaginal opening and partially covers the labia (lips).
 They usually cost a bit more than male condoms and are available at pharmacies, grocery stores, and sex stores.
 They are also available for free at certain health clinics and AIDS service organizations.